jaekyeongg/roi-neural-atlas/README.md

 Download the model from [VittMatte](https://drive.google.com/file/d/12VKhSwE_miF9lWQQCgK7mv83rJIls3Xe/view) and place it in the `thirdparty/Vitmatte/models` directory.

-To matte the masks, run :
+To matte the mask, run :

 ```
 python postprocess.py --config config/config.py